Louisiana residents can secure the cheapest health insurance through HMO Louisiana at $646 monthly, while Ambetter follows at $678 monthly.

 Most Affordable Louisiana Health Insurance by Metal Level

-For 40-year-olds in Louisiana, HMO Louisiana provides the most affordable Bronze plans at $466 monthly, while Christus Health Plan leads Expanded Bronze at $489 and Silver coverage at $611 per month.
+Among 40-year-olds in Louisiana, HMO Louisiana has the cheapest Bronze plan rates at $466 monthly, while Christus Health Plan offers the lowest Expanded Bronze at $489 and Silver at $611 per month.
+HMO Louisiana's Gold coverage runs $702 monthly with a $1,500 deductible.
+Platinum plans aren't available in Louisiana.

 | Bronze | Hmo Louisiana | $466 | $5,588 | $7,950 | $6,915 |